browndw/cmu-textstat-docs/docs/pseudobibeR/pseudobibeR.md

 Thus, parsing data with a spaCy model from R requires a potentially more complicated installation.

-However, spaCy is more robust and flexible model than udpipe (though not necessarily more accurate).
+However, spaCy is a more feature-rich and flexible model than udpipe (though not necessarily more accurate).
 If you are familiar and comfortable with Python, it may be worth your time.
 Otherwise, udpipe provides a robust native R alternative.

 ```